 There is plenty of guidance available to help you determine what is and is not in your scope of practice.

-- We have issued further information on our website, such as this blog on thinking through your scope of practice.
+- We have issued further information on our website, such as our blog on thinking through your scope of practice.

 - If you are a member, your professional body will be able to support you in establishing what forms part of your profession’s scope of practice and what sort of training you might need to get.